twada/twowaysql/README.txt

 ==== Input
 * TwoWaySQL-style SQL(string,file or anything like IO) to TwoWaySQL::Template.parse to create template object (note: template object is stateless and reentrant, so you can cache it)
   * (Optionally) TwoWaySQL::Template.parse accepts Hash of parse options as second argument
-* data object(Hash-like object) to the TwoWaySQL::Template#merge then TwoWaySQL will evaluate the data as 'ctx'.
+* data object to the TwoWaySQL::Template#merge then TwoWaySQL will evaluate the data as name 'ctx'.

 ==== Output
 * SQL String with placeholders (generally, '?' is used for placeholders)